I probably have some pics somewhere but I doubt it. I will look around.

 The Gazebo (RIP Unknown) – Shadyside – I don’t remember it at all.

 Isaly’s (RIP Unknown) – Oakland – Best barbecued Ham Sandwich Ever.
+Classic old Pittsburgh joint.
+Famous for Klondike ice cream bars which are now sold at grocery stores.
 See Brian Butko’s awesome site: Isaly’s History

 Chick-King Supreme (RIP Unknown) – Squirrel Hill – Best Ribs ever.
 Had the original ‘Pong’ video game.
 Great Corn Dogs.